kawogi/luanti-rs/luanti-protocol/README.md

-# minetest-protocol
+# luanti-protocol

-Pure Rust implementation of the Minetest protocol.
+Pure Rust implementation of the Luanti protocol.

 Supported functionality:

 - Serialization &amp; deserialization of packets and commands
-- Minetest commands as strongly-typed struct's and enums
+- Luanti commands as strongly-typed struct's and enums
 - The peer protocol
   - Channels
   - Packet splitting &amp; split packet reconstruction
   - Reliable packet retries &amp; ACK tracking
   - peer_id tracking

 This is a library and does not contain any programs.
-For an example of how to use this library, see the `minetest-shark` crate.
+For an example of how to use this library, see the `luanti-shark` crate.

 # Work in progress